monoscope-tech/apitoolkit-landing/blog/api-testing-automation/index.md

 To automate API testing, you need to follow some steps:

-1. **Choose an API testing automation tool that suits the needs and preferences of the project.** There are many tools available for API testing automation, such as [APIToolkit Tester](https://usetestkit.com/), ZAPTEST1, Assertible2, Postman3, SoapUI4, and more.
+1. **Choose an API testing automation tool that suits the needs and preferences of the project.** There are many tools available for API testing automation, such as [monoscope Tester](https://usetestkit.com/), ZAPTEST1, Assertible2, Postman3, SoapUI4, and more.

 Some factors to consider when choosing an API testing automation tool are: